mjpritchard/test-decap-help/content/docs/software-on-jasmin/python-virtual-environments.md

 ```

 In order to avoid encountering this,
-you are advised to {{<link "../getting-started/storage/#avoid-inadvertently-writing-to-tmp">}}follow this advice{{</link>}} to over-ride the `TMPDIR` environment variable, setting it to the location of somewhere you know have free space.
+please [follow this advice]({{% ref "storage#avoid-inadvertently-writing-to-tmp" %}}) to over-ride the `TMPDIR` environment variable, setting it to the location of somewhere you know have free space.
 Don't forget to clean up afterwards!

 To upgrade an existing package, use: